larry801/online_ocr/source/readme.md

 ## Update Log

+### 0.9

+Fix double press gesture no effect issue.
+Revised document to reflect changes in code.
+Clarified what kind of clipboard image is supported and how to copy image for recognition.

+Fixed the clipboard recognition cannot open result viewer issue.
+Added support to recognize copied local image file path in clipboard.

 ### 0.8

-Add friendly notice if recognition result is empty.
+Added friendly notice if recognition result is empty.
-Fix another place do not work well with non ascii config path
+Fixed another place do not work well with non ascii config path

 ### 0.6
 Added proxy settings for people with access of Internet behind a specific proxy.